Kashmiri handicrafts: Wagoo

 Wagoo (also waguv or waggu) is a Kashmiri mat made of reeds.
 Wagoo was made by hand-knotting.
 Wagoo is a part of Kashmiri culture and heritage.
 Wagoo were regularly used in households in the Kashmir Valley.

 Sultan Zain-ul-Abidin brought carpet weavers to Kashmir.
 Kal baff's used to weave wagoo and eventually it become famous in Kashmir in the 15th century.

 Embroidery work

-Embroidery is an integral part of many Kashmiri handicrafts, shawls, carpets and Kashmiri ladies pheran are adorned with intricate embroideries or flower styles made of thin metal threads and this kind of embroidery is known as 'Tille' in Kashmiri language.
+Embroidery is an integral part of many Kashmiri handicrafts; shawls, carpets and phirans, Kashmiri women's dresses, are adorned with intricate embroideries or flowers made with thin metal threads known as 'Tille' in Kashmiri language.
 Embroidery work is done by both men in women in the region conventionally.

 Crewel embroidery

 Stone crafting

 Kashmiri artisans had very swift and neat hands in wood carving, stonework, stone polishing, glass blowing, and willow work.
 François Bernier appreciated Kashmiri's craft when he wrote in 1663.
 Stone crafting in Kashmir is very old; exceptional examples of beautiful architect and sculptures were crafted.
 Few examples are grand structures of the temples at Martand, Avantipur, Pariharpur, Patan, etc.